 Christopher Jones was the Captain of the Mayflower and once lived in King’s Head Street in Harwich.
-His house still exists today and after recent restoration will be open to visitors once covid restriction are relaxed in the spring.
-Visitors will be able to see many of the original features from Jones’ time and the master bedroom has been restored back to its former glory .
-There will also be augmented reality features, which will allow smartphone technology to bring the Harwich Mayflower story to life.
+His house still exists today and after recent restoration is open to visitors on request.
+Visitors are able to see many of the original features from Jones’ time and the master bedroom has been restored back to its former glory.
+There is augmented reality features, which allow smartphone technology to bring the Harwich Mayflower story to life.

-To learn more about the Mayflower and its links ot Harwich you can take the Harwich Maritime Trail or a guided tour with the Harwich Soiciety.
-There is also an exhibition in the Ha’penny Pier Visitor Centre and displays in the The Visitor Centre at Esplanade Hall.
+To learn more about the Mayflower and it's links to Harwich you can take the Harwich Maritime Trail or a guided tour with the Harwich Soiciety.
+There is also an exhibition in the Ha’penny Pier Visitor Centre and displays in the Harwich Museum.

 He said the first person to step ashore at Plymouth Rock was Harwich barrel-maker John Alden, whose descendants are said to include Marilyn Monroe and Dick Van Dyke.